jgoodhcg/chorechart/README.md

  - [ ] display first name in the chart
  - [ ] pending household_edit should have some color indication when it is successful
  - [ ] get rid of tables for households listing
+ - [ ] adding roomate that isn't signed up
+  - [ ] save as pending in postgres
+  - [ ] send email to both inviter and invitee
+  - [ ] spa notification to inviter

 #### migrations
  - [ ] rename pass to password people table